Algoritmo e Problema Personalizzati

 Esempio di algoritmo: algoritmo PSO

-L’Ottimizzazione a Sciame di Particelle (PSO) è un algoritmo meta-euristico basato sulla popolazione ispirato al comportamento sociale degli uccelli e dei pesci. È ampiamente usato per risolvere problemi di ottimizzazione continui e discreti.
+La Particle Swarm Optimization (PSO) è un algoritmo metaeuristico basato sulla popolazione ispirato al comportamento sociale di uccelli e pesci. È ampiamente utilizzato per risolvere problemi di ottimizzazione continui e discreti.

 Ecco un esempio di implementazione dell’algoritmo PSO in EvoX: